fbajosh/glotmaxxing/readme.md

 # Glotmaxxing

-A focused dictionary PWA for users who care about a small ranked set of languages.
+A focused Wiktionary reader for looking up a word across a small ranked set of preferred languages.

-This first pass is dependency-free and runs from static files.
-It includes:
+The app is intentionally narrow: search a term, route it to the most useful English or foreign-language page, parse the relevant Wiktionary section, and render only the content needed for that flow.

+## Current Scope

+- Dependency-free static app
-- live Wiktionary lookup
+- Live lookup through the English Wiktionary API
+- Splash page with hero, app name, and search
+- Compact word-page top bar with search and settings
+- Five preferred-language rows with drag reordering
-- editable English/foreign routing rules in `src/routing.js`
+- Editable routing rules in `src/routing.js`
-- English translation parsing in `src/english-parser.js`
+- English parser in `src/english-parser.js`
-- foreign entry parsing in `src/foreign-parser.js`
+- Foreign parser in `src/foreign-parser.js`
-- splash search screen and focused word pages
-- five-slot preferred-language settings with drag reordering
-- installable PWA metadata
+- Shared Wiktionary download/helpers in `src/wiktionary.js`
+- One handled user-facing error page: `No sense-level translations available`

+## Lookup Flow

+1. User enters a word.
+2. The app downloads the Wiktionary page for that word.
+3. `src/routing.js` classifies the English section as `strong`, `some`, `minimal`, or `none`.
+4. Strong/some English entries use the English template.
+5. Minimal/no English entries check preferred languages in order.
+6. Foreign entries use the foreign template.
+7. If no preferred-language section exists, the app says no page exists in preferred languages.

+English pages show sense-level translations into the highest-priority available preferred language, plus links to other available preferred languages.
+They do not show English definitions.

+Foreign pages show the selected language section content parsed from Wiktionary.

+## Error Policy

+The app should not hide lookup, routing, or parser failures behind generic fallbacks.

+Known user-facing errors live in `src/error.js`.
+At the moment, the only defined handled error is:

+`No sense-level translations available`

+All other failures should remain visible as raw errors while the app is under active development.

 ## Run